Champ's Clock Shop

 See Table Below

-Note: If your clock was made before 1911 the movement was was imported or supplied by other U.S. clock makers such as Seth Thomas.
-No information is currently available on clocks made after 1968.
+Note: No Date records are available if your clock was made before 1911, If the movement was imported or supplied by other U.S. clock makers such as Seth Thomas, or if your clock was made after 1968.
+Is the chart 100% accurate?
+I don't know, this is all that is available.

 Date